elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-02.md

 * Together the cluster holds your entire data and provides federated indexing and search
 * Capabilities across all nodes
 * Clusters are identified by a unique name
-* Default cluster naming is "elasticsearch“
+* Default cluster naming is "elasticsearch"
 * Nodes join clusters automatically on startup
 * Nodes join clusters using their configured naming